 Daniel & Mang Ling: We really like the design and features of the carpark.
 The space is well-ventilated and equipped with motion sensors that indicate if the lots are taken – features we thought we’d only see in shopping malls, as opposed to public housing projects.

-We’re also impressed with the Pneumatic Waste Conveyance System (PWCS).
+We’re also impressed with the Pneumatic Waste Conveyance System, or PWCS for short.
 The vacuum-type underground pipe network keeps the waste collection points clean and minimises odour.
 We thought the ability for Town Council to analyse and monitor waste disposal and recycling patterns is also helpful, as it helps to optimise resources needed for waste collection.

 3. To further support smart living, flats in Punggol Northshore are also equipped with the infrastructure to support smart appliances – have you had a chance to explore them?